 Sean Bean playing a heavy-drinking brewery worker who meets the lovely Annie (Emily Lloyd), gets scouted and becomes a football player for his beloved Sheffield United – what’s not to love?
 The film also has a great soundtrack which includes original pieces from Spandau Ballet’s Tony Hadley and Def Leppard’s Joe Elliott.

 Colin Firth and Ruth Gemmell (Bridgerton’s Lady Violet Bridgerton) star in this football romance loosely based on the best-selling memoir by Nick Hornby (who also wrote High Fidelity and About a Boy).
 The story follows the burgeoning romance between Firth’s character Paul Ashworth, a teacher, and Gemmell’s character Sarah Hughes, who joins the school.
 But football comes between them, as Paul is utterly obsessed with Arsenal.
 It also stars Mark Strong, Neil Pearson (Bridget Jones), Lorraine Ashbourne (Bridgerton’s Mrs Varley) and real-life football commentator and broadcaster Mike Ingham.

 Looking for Eric (2009)

-This film from director Ken Loach, who also made I, Daniel Blake, is about Eric Bishop, a postman (who is played by The Fall’s former bass guitarist Steve Evets) whose life has taken a turn for the worse: His wife has left him, his kids don’t think much of him, he ends up in the hospital and he even contemplates suicide.
-But after smoking marijuana he has a vision of his hero, the Manchester United footballer Eric Cantona (who is, brilliantly, played by Cantona himself), and it sparks Bishop to sort out his life.
+This film from director Ken Loach, who also made I, Daniel Blake, is about Eric Bishop, a postman (played by The Fall’s former bass guitarist Steve Evets) whose life has taken a turn for the worse: His wife has left him, his kids don’t think much of him, he ends up in the hospital and he even contemplates suicide.
+But after smoking marijuana he has a vision of his hero, the Manchester United footballer Eric Cantona (who is, brilliantly, played by Cantona himself), and it drives Bishop to sort out his life.